DylanMeeus/blog/content/posts/audio-from-scratch-pt8.md

 # Generating waveforms

 With this constructor, we have the basis for a working oscillator but it's not yet generating anything.
-For this purpose we'll need a function that asks the oscillator to generate the next value of the wave that it's producing.
-(It can do this indefinitely).
+For this purpose we'll need a function that asks the oscillator to produce the next value of the wave (It can do this indefinitely).
 This function will need to do a few
 things:

 - Accept a frequency for the wave to generate